sailfishos-oneplus5/important/README.md

 ## Flashing

 Once you've got everything built or are flashing a release build, check out the [flashing guide](FLASHING.md) in case you need help.

+## Application development

+To develop applications for Sailfish OS you'll be using a modified install of [Qt Creator](https://www.qt.io/).
+The full guide can be found [here](https://sailfishos.org/wiki/Application_SDK).